 Moreover, there are circumstances when even requesting a new passport from authorities due to validity expiration is not physically possible, as government agencies simply do not operate because of political turmoil, civil unrests, wars, and any other forms of crises.
 Hence, having a second passport will always help you in such situations and can hedge various kinds of your risks.

-Perhaps, traveling with a second passport, attained through citizenship by investment program of any small but peaceful country, will help you to feel safer than with your original passport in times of tense inter-state relations, wars, and terrorist threats.
+Perhaps, traveling with a second passport of any small but peaceful country, will help you to feel safer than with your original passport in times of tense inter-state relations, wars, and terrorist threats.

 A second passport can become an integral part of your personal security; it will create an insurance policy or so-called ‘Plan B’ against potential uproars.
 In an uncertain and everchanging world, possessing alternative citizenship is a game-changer.
 Buying a second passport is a lifetime investment for you and your family members, as they are also eligible to apply.
-Furthermore, citizenship can be inherited by your further generations, and you will not have to give up your current nationality because all countries running the citizenship by investment program allow dual citizenship.
+Furthermore, citizenship can be inherited by your further generations, and you will not have to give up your current nationality because all countries running these programs allow dual citizenship.

 How To Apply